PiyushShukla-Works/AI-Lead-Assistant/README.md

-# AI-Lead-Assistant
-An AI chatbot for small businesses that answers customer questions and captures leads automatically.
+AI chatbot for businesses that answers customer questions and captures leads using FastAPI, Ollama, and JavaScript.